colurw/chess_NN_webapp/README.md

 When updated code is pushed to Github, an Actions Workflow builds the Docker images and pushes them to DockerHub.
 These (along with the latest docker-compose.yml file) are then pulled to an AWS EC2 instance and spun up, using the SSH protocol.

-Run it locally using `docker compose -f docker-compose.dev.yml up`
+Run the app locally using `docker compose -f docker-compose.dev.yml up`

 ### django web framework
 <img src="https://github.com/colurw/chess_NN/assets/66322644/b3d419ff-06b9-4444-85ba-99531d4db79c" align="right" width="300px"/>